pachyderm/pachyderm/doc/concepts/data-concepts/commit.md

 # Commit

-A commit is a snapshot that preserves the state of your data in time.
+A commit is a snapshot that preserves the state of your data at a point in time.
 It represents a single change to a file or files, directory or directories in your Pachyderm repository.
 Every time you modify or add new data to a Pachyderm input repository, Pachyderm detects and records it as a new